 Risk management report

-A high level of risk awareness and response has been embedded in daily management and operational activities.
-Given the size and complexity of the Group, Murray & Roberts acknowledges that risk can never be fully eliminated.
-For this reason, management has designed and implemented a planned and structured approach to identify, assess, address, monitor, communicate and report the Group's large and complex risks.
-This includes governance structures (such as the Board risk management committee, the executive risk committee and the business platform risk committees), organisational leadership, strategic planning and effective management to ensure that the appropriate operational and functional capacities, as well as controls, systems and processes are in place to manage risk.
-Underpinning this is the Group Risk Management Framework.
+For this reason, management manages and maintains a planned, coordinated and structured approach to identify, assess, mitigate, monitor, communicate and report the Group’s risks, prioritising those that are complex and large.
+This includes governance structures (such as the Board risk management committee, the executive risk committee and the business platform committees), organisational leadership, strategic planning and effective management to ensure that the appropriate operational and functional capacities, as well as systems, controls and processes, are in place to manage and mitigate risk.
+Guiding this approach is the Group Risk Management Framework.

 - Align strategy with risk tolerance;

-- Improve and streamline decision-making which improves the Group risk profile;
+- Improve and streamline decision-making which improves the Group’s risk profile;

-- Promote the strategic, informed and coordinated procurement of a quality order book;
+- Promote the strategic and coordinated procurement of a quality order book, which contains a known and planned level of risk and a commensurate level of reward;

 - Ensure equitable commercial terms and conditions are contracted based on a predetermined set of acceptable contracting principles, together with the rational pursuit of commercial entitlement;

-- Promote early and rigorous project reviews, and timeous response to projects showing early signs of underperformance;
+- Promote early and rigorous project reviews, and timeous responses to projects showing early signs of deviation from planned and tendered expectations;

-- Promote continuous improvement through the meticulous institutionalisation and rigorous application of key lessons learnt;
+- Promote continuous improvement through the institutionalisation and application of key past lessons learnt;

 - Reduce operational surprises, improve predictability and build shareholder confidence;